danielpiesik/book-store/README.md

     Open the `bookstore/config/secrets.json` file and fill all of the keys.

-    :warning: If you don't know how to fill the file, please contact application creator @danielpiesik
+    :warning: If you don't know how to fill the file, please contact application creator [Daniel Piesik](https://github.com/danielpiesik)

 1. Build docker image
     ```sh